4u70mata/py-scrapy-project/README.md

 # 🕷️ Scrapy Super Crawler Project

 Welcome to the Scrapy Super Crawler Project!
-This project aims to be a powerhouse for web scraping and data extraction using Scrapy.
+This project aims to be a basic project for web scraping and data extraction using Scrapy.

 ## Project Overview